 Stir Fried Zucchini Noodles with a simple teriyaki sauce make the best healthy Asian side dish for under 100 calories.
-Jump to Recipe keyboard_arrow_down

 Stir Fried Zucchini Noodles are a healthy and easy side dish and make a great lower carb substitute for rice with your favorite Asian dishes.
+We also love this Asian Zucchini Noodles and Pesto Shrimp Zucchini Noodles.

 I have been obsessed with vegetable noodles lately.
 Seems like I’ve been zoodling everything I can get my hands on since I purchased my zoodle maker.
 I’ve loved zucchini noodles, butternut squash noodles, and even sweet potato noodles.
 I’ve even tried cucumber noodles in a few Asian dishes with great success.